tanmba/players/README.md

-# Player
+# Players

-This is a little app to load and tennis players and their details.
+This is a little app to load tennis players and their details.

 Live on : https://tenis-players.netlify.app/